violetameg/radix4-booth-multiplier-8bit/README.md

 ---

 ## References
+The theoretical background, truth tables, and architectural diagrams used in this project are based on the following literature:

-[1] N. Weste and D. Harris, *"CMOS VLSI Design: A Circuits and Systems Perspective,"* 3rd Edition, Pearson Addison Wesley, Boston, 2005.
+N. Weste and D. Harris, *"CMOS VLSI Design: A Circuits and Systems Perspective,"* 3rd Edition, Pearson Addison Wesley, Boston, 2005.

----

-## License

-MIT — feel free to reference this as a learning resource.
-If you're taking the same course, please treat this as a reference rather than a submission to copy.